FINTLabs/fintlabs.github.io/content/api/updating.md

      created or updated.
    - _Note:_ If the operation is a deletion, the status code is `410` instead.
    - If rejected by the back-end system, status `400` with a response body indicating the error.
+   - If the update is in conflict with other updates or data in the back-end system, the status is `409` and the response body contains the original information the update conflicts with.
    - If there was a temporary failure processing the request, status `500` with the error message.
       In this case the client can re-try the request.

 The *Status* resource is valid for 30 minutes after initiating the original request.